arifszn/gitprofile/README.md

     ```

   - Run <code>npm run deploy</code>.
+  - If you see <code>README.md</code> at <code>username.github.io</code>, be sure to change your GitHub Page's source to <code>gh-pages</code> branch.
+See [how to](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

-    Your personal portfolio will be live at <code>https://username.github.io</code>.
+    Your personal portfolio will be live at <code>username.github.io</code>.
 For more info, visit [here](https://create-react-app.dev/docs/deployment/#github-pages).

 <br/>